 Land categorisation and the land management framework

-A native vegetation regulatory map is being developed by Office of Environment and Heritage and will be available in the near future.
+Under the Land Management Framework, the categorisation of land determines the native vegetation management options available to landholders.
+Rural land in NSW is categorised into three main categories: Category 1 (exempt land), Category 2 (regulated land) and excluded land.
+A native vegetation regulatory map is being developed by Office of Environment and Heritage and will be available in the future.

 What do the categories mean?

 Category 1 - Exempt land is land that allows native vegetation clearing without approval from Local Land Services.

 Category 2 - Regulated land, which is any Category 2 land that is not Vulnerable or Sensitive regulated land.
 Authorisation for native vegetation clearing may be required from Local Land Services.

 Category 2 - Vulnerable regulated land is land where clearing of native vegetation may not be permitted under the Land Management (Native Vegetation) Code 2018, and a limited suite of allowable activities apply).

 Category 2 - Sensitive regulated land - where clearing is not permitted, and